-Note: If there are no songs presently saved, the display will read NO SONGS.
+Note: If there are no songs presently saved, the display will read NO SONGS

 - d.
 DISABLE ALERTS/ENABLE ALERTS: Press OK to enable/disable the satellite alert status which alerts you when your selected songs are playing on a satellite radio channel.
 (The system default is disabled.)
 SONG ALERTS ENABLED/DISABLED will appear in the display.
 The menu listing will display the opposite state.
-For example, if you have chosen to enable the song alerts, the menu listing will read DISABLE as the alerts are currently on, so your other option is to turn them off. - e.
-RETURN: Press OK when RETURN is displayed and the system will exit back to the satellite radio menu.

-- CHANNEL LOCKOUT MENU- Press OK to enter the Channel Lockout menu.
+For example, if you have chosen to enable the song alerts, the menu listing will read DISABLE as the alerts are currently on, so your other option is to turn them off. - CHANNEL LOCKOUT MENU- Press OK to enter the Channel Lockout menu.
 Press the ▲ /▼ to scroll through the following options: - a.
 LOCK/UNLOCK THIS CHANNEL: Press OK when LOCK/UNLOCK THIS CHANNEL is displayed and the display will read ENTER PIN.
 Enter your four-digit PIN number (initial PIN is 1234) and the system will lock/unlock the channel and CHANNEL LOCKED or UNLOCKED will be displayed.